WSHS Counseling Center

 Once you have your appointment: complete the free application through www.monroecc.edu Click APPLY (located in the top right corner) and create an account.

-Rep visits have slowed down BUT keep checking back to see who
+Rep visits are picking back up for the SPRING: keep checking back to see who

 may be coming next.
 Sign up to attend through Naviance